michaeldorner/BeeTee/README.md

 ##Requirements for this app

-* iOS 7 and greater
+* iOS version ≥7 and < 9.3
-* iOS 7 compatible device (does not working on the simulator)
+* iOS compatible device (does not working on the simulator)
 * Xcode 5 and greater
 * Correctly placed header files (see Preparations)